 Microsoft designed specific gaming features for Windows 10 with the aim to better tie the operating system into the Xbox platform.
 That’s why your controller should just work out of the box without any messing around, like installing drivers.

-However, some users have been reporting problems with their Xbox One controller after installing the recent Anniversary Update, like the connection constantly dropping out.
+However, some users have been reporting problems with their Xbox One controller after installing the most recent Windows 10 Update, like the connection constantly dropping out.
 Microsoft is aware of the problem and working to fix it, but there’s no official date for that patch.

 Do you like using your Xbox One controller on Windows 10?
 Is there a better controller that you recommend?